MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### What authentication methods do you support?

-We support SSO for Azure Analysis Services, Azure SQL Database and Power BI data sources.
-We also support oAuth for Azure SQL Database and Azure Analysis Services.
+We support SSO for Azure Analysis Services, Azure SQL Database, and Power BI data sources.
+We also support OAuth for Azure SQL Database and Azure Analysis Services.
 For other data sources, you currently need to store a user name and password with the data source in the portal or gateway.

 ### Can I use a Power BI dataset as a data source for my paginated report?